sishar4/salido-ios-challenge/README.md

 4. You can take a set of business requirements from end-to-end, keeping in mind how the user will interact with the final product.

 ## Context
-Imagine SALIDO has just acquired a wine distribution company.
+Imagine SALIDO has expanded its reach into the wine industry with the new "SALIDO Wine Club".
 We need to source product data from the wine.com API (http://api.wine.com) and load it into our own database of wine products.

 ## Requirements
 1. Upon app start, the user should be prompted to sign in using a pin or to create a new employee